Capture fireworks with your phone: Here's how you do it right!

 2.4 Lowest ISO sensitivity

 The ISO value determines how sensitive the camera sensor views things.
 Here, you should set the lowest value that the smartphone offers.
 Usually, this is ISO 50 or ISO 100, but if possible, choose an even lower value.
 The light effects are very bright and will otherwise be completely blinding.
-If you have a smartphone with an iris aperture, like the Huawei Mate 50 Pro, then set the aperture to the highest possible value, in this case F4.0.
+If you have a smartphone with an iris aperture, like the Xiaomi 13 Ultra, then set the aperture to the highest possible value, in this case, F4.0.
 In addition, F8.0 is usually a good value for cameras with an iris aperture.

-If you're going all fancy, you can limit the amount of light entering the lens by using a special ND filter for smartphones:
+If you're really fancy, you can use a special ND filter for smartphones to limit the amount of light entering the lens and thus optimize colour reproduction:

 The next aspect concerns focus, which you can also set manually on Pro modes.
 Set this to the "infinity" setting, often indicated by a mountain.
 This will ensure that the camera app is focused on distant subjects in every photo.
 Just don't forget to undo this setting after the fireworks photos, otherwise portraits, for instance, will all be out of focus.